QuestCraftPlusPlus/QuestCraft/README.md

 **NOTE: In order to install QuestCraft, you must have an internet connection in order for the inital setup to succeed.
 Furthermore, you MUST own a legal, valid copy of Minecraft: Java Edition to play!**

-First, you need to install the QuestCraft APK to your VR Headset using [SideQuest](https://sidequestvr.com) and follow the necessary dteps to connect your Quest.
+First, you need to install the QuestCraft APK to your VR Headset using [SideQuest](https://sidequestvr.com) and follow the necessary steps to connect your Quest.

 Next, open the QuestCraft launcher on your headset.
 Be sure to grant it all requested permissions.
 Once complete, follow the on-screen prompts to enter your Minecraft login details and wait for QuestCraft to download any remaining files.